Social Justice and Anti-Racism Resources

 • Harvard's Project Implicit — A series of tests to see where you might have unconscious biases.

 • Understanding the historical context behind this moment can help crystallize the complex forces at play.
-Yale offers a free online course on African-American history, from 1863 to present.
+Yale offers a free online course on African-American history, from 1863 to 2010.

 • Courtney Yahn Instagram — A breakdown of the basics of what "white privilege" means.